Skip to main content

 • Land on uneven terrain by combining VIO altitude with the IMU’s gravity vector.

 The trade-off is compute.
 A monocular VIO at 30 Hz on a 640x480 camera needs an NPU or a strong CPU.
-The plugin’s VIO mode will refuse to enable on boards that don’t have one.
+VIO modes are intended for capable boards; a weak board cannot run them at the rate the EKF expects.

 Two engines, side by side